This coverage is made possible through a partnership between Grist and WBEZ, a public radio station serving the Chicago metropolitan region.

 But Barbara Haya sees a distinction between typical carbon offsetting programs and what the convention is trying to do.
 She’s the director of the Berkeley Carbon Trading Project at the University of California, Berkeley and has studied carbon offsets for more than two decades.

 In some cases, Haya explains, programs have exaggerated carbon credits ten and 13 times over.
-But she adds that the “carbon insetting” underway at the DNC avoids these classic pitfalls, in part because it’s not exactly insetting — a variation on carbon offsetting in which companies reduce emissions within their own operations, as opposed to paying someone else to draw carbon down from the atmosphere.
+But she adds that the “carbon insetting” underway at the DNC avoids these classic pitfalls, in part because it’s not exactly insetting — a variation on carbon offsetting in which companies reduce emissions within their supply chain, as opposed to funding unrelated emission reductions elsewhere.

 At the initiative’s core, convention organizers are encouraging individuals coming to the event to make an investment in sustainable development by donating directly to a local organization.
 It’s not technically a carbon offset or an inset, despite the DNC’s language of carbon management.
-Even so, Haya called the program an ideal alternative to carbon offsetting.
+Even so, Haya called the program — in conjunction with the DNC’s suite of strategies to directly reduce its emissions — a sound alternative to old-school carbon offsetting.

 “This is more than worthwhile,” said Haya.
 “The DNC has created a model for what events teams should do — this is the ideal.”